 Basically it means the IRS is sending you the overpayment of your taxes – i.e. your refund!
 So getting this code on your transcript is a good sign and confirmation your federal tax refund is approved and getting paid.

-But you will likely see several transaction codes prior to the 846 code, and I’ll discuss some of these in this articles to help you better understand how the final refund amount shown on your 846 code is calculated.
+But you will likely see several transaction codes prior to the 846 code including future dates, and I’ll discuss some of these in the sections below to help you better understand how the final refund amount shown on your 846 code is calculated.

 Transaction Code (TC) 846 Refund of Overpayment – Refund Issued!

 The TC 846 code will appear on your transcript once the IRS has processed your tax return and confirmed you are eligible for a refund payment.
 You will see this as the REFUND SENT status on the WMR or IRS2Go app.

 Note that the amount will be positive for TC 840 when refunds are issued, versus the negative amounts for tax credits codes, (e.g 766) which are payments the IRS owes you.
 This can be confusing, but just check your net refund on top of your tax transcript or the figure shown in WMR or IRS2Go.